ibm-cloud-docs/cloud-infrastructure/compare-vpc.md

 ## Considerations across generations of virtual server profiles
 {: #compare-feature-vpc-vpcoc}

-See the following table for more information about generational differences.
+For more information about generational differences, see the following table.

 We are always adding new features and support.
-Over time, there will be fewer considerations between generations of compute resources.
+Over time, fewer considerations will be taken between generations of compute resources.
 {:note}

 | Key Features | Current Considerations |